Improve your credit score

 When you apply for credit – such as a loan, credit card or mortgage – the lender tries to predict your future behaviour based on the way you've acted in the past.
 Credit scoring is fairly intuitive – just think whether you'd lend to someone with a history of not repaying?

 To work it all out, lenders look at lots of different data.
 This may include how many applications you've made recently, how much you owe, what credit products you've had and whether you paid them all off on time.
-Some of this will come from their own information, but often they will also consult credit reference agencies Experian, Equifax or TransUnion, which hold much of this data on you.
+Some of this comes from their own information, but often they'll also consult credit reference agencies Experian, Equifax or TransUnion, which hold much of this data on you.

 But the world of credit ratings is rife with misinformation and misunderstanding.
-Much of it's because lenders don't want it understood, and credit reference agencies want you to think it works a certain way so they can sell you extra products based on fear.
+Much of it is because lenders don't want it understood, and credit reference agencies want you to think it works a certain way so they can sell you extra products based on fear.

 This jargon buster should help you navigate the world of credit ratings and scores:

-- Credit reference agencies: Three credit reference agencies Experian (the biggest), Equifax and TransUnion hold tons of info about your past behaviour, such as your payment history to credit card, loan and mortgage firms, your past applications for credit and whether you're on the electoral roll.
-Lenders use this data as part of their decision-making process whether to grant you credit.
+• Credit reference agencies: Three credit reference agencies – Experian, Equifax and TransUnion – hold tons of info about your past behaviour, such as your payment history to credit card, loan and mortgage firms, your past applications for credit, and whether you're on the electoral roll.
+Lenders use this data to help them decide whether to grant you credit.

 IMPORTANT: Your credit history impacts your creditworthiness but you DON'T have a uniform credit score or credit rating

-Don't fall for the misconceptions, as in the UK, there's no one credit rating or score that is a market-wide judge of your creditworthiness, and there's no blacklist of banned people.
+Don't fall for the misconceptions – in the UK, there's no one credit rating or score that is a market-wide judge of your creditworthiness, and there's no blacklist of banned people.

 While individual credit reference agencies may give you a score, that is simply their view of your history, sometimes as a means to sell you that verdict as part of a subscription service.